-We are a Catholic College; the foundation for everything we do is our Catholic faith, which we express through our Mercy charism.
+We are a Catholic College for girls in Years 7 to 13.
+The foundation for everything we do is our Catholic faith, which we express through our Mercy charism.

 Villa Maria College aims to offer spiritual formation and pastoral care in the tradition of Catherine McAuley, and the Sisters of Mercy who founded the College in 1918.

 Motto: That you may learn to Prize what is of Value – Ut Probetis Potiora